Otsmane-Ahmed/MLSecScan/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Development Guidelines
+- Follow PEP 8 style guide
+- Write clear commit messages
+- Add appropriate documentation
+- Include test cases
+- Update the README if needed

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This tool is for educational and authorized testing purposes only.
 Users are responsible for ensuring compliance with applicable laws and regulations.
+The developers are not responsible for any misuse or damage caused by this tool.

-**Developed with ❤️ by Otsmane Ahmed**
+Developed by Otsmane Ahmed